librato/librato-metrics-taps/README.md

 # librato-metrics-taps

+## Deprecation Notice

+**This project is being officially deprecated by the maintainers.**

+We recommend alternatives such as [JMXTrans](https://github.com/jmxtrans/embedded-jmxtrans) and collectd's [JMX plugin](https://collectd.org/wiki/index.php/Plugin:GenericJMX) projects for submitting your JMX metrics to Librato.
+These have more comprehensive coverage, require fewer external dependencies, and are more actively developed than this project.

+We will keep this project available on GitHub for now, but there will be no ongoing support or development of the project from this point forward.

+## Overview

 Collection of helper scripts and library routines to tap into external metric sources and pump those metrics into Librato's Metric Service.